xNS5/sleepyboi/README.md

 This is designed specifically for Gnome-based desktop environments, but can be tweaked to work with other DE's.

-Note: This is dependent on the [at](https://phoenixnap.com/kb/linux-at-command) command.
+This service is designed to run once a minute, leverageing a `systemd` timer.

 ## Why Golang?